NervanaSystems/aeon/doc/source/user_guide.rst

     ...
     /image_dir/vehicles/toyota.jpg[tab]3

-Note that above, the target labels should be text files with a single label.
+Note that above, the target labels are simply numerical indexes that correspond to a categorical label.

 For audio transcription, paths to target transcriptions are included: